To What Type of Logic Does the "Tetralemma" Belong?

-In order to appreciate how anhomomorphic logics differ from classical logic, one needs to distinguish carefully between what have been called ``asserted'' and ``unasserted'' propositions. \footnote{$^\dagger$} {In [10] Russel discusses this distinction at some length, contrasting his own attitude toward it with that of Frege.} That is, one needs to avoid confusing a proposition-in-itself with the affirmation or denial of that proposition.
-Unaccompanied by either affirmation or denial, a proposition functions rather like a question or a predicate.
-It only indicates a possible event or state of affairs, without taking a position on whether that event or state of affairs actually obtains.
+In order to appreciate why this might be, one needs to distinguish carefully between what have been called ``asserted'' and ``unasserted'' propositions.
+That is, one needs to avoid confusing a proposition-in-itself with the affirmation or denial of that proposition.\footnote{$^\dagger$} {In [11] Russel discusses this distinction at some length, contrasting his own attitude toward it with that of Frege.} Unaccompanied by either affirmation or denial, a proposition functions rather like a question or a predicate.
+It only indicates a possible event or state of affairs, without taking a stand on whether that event or state of affairs actually happens or obtains.
 For example, let $A$ be the proposition ``It rained all day yesterday''.
 In itself, $A$ tells us nothing about yesterday's weather; it only raises an implicit question.
 But if we then either deny or affirm $A$, we answer the implicit question, either negatively or positively, as the case may be.

 In ordinary speech we rarely if ever make this distinction explicitly, though something rather like it is implicit in the grammar of conditional and counterfactual constructions.
-Perhaps for this reason, formal logic also seems to lack an agreed upon symbolism to portray the distinction cleanly.
+Perhaps for this reason, formal logic also seems to lack an agreed upon symbolism to portray the distinction.
 To remedy this lack, we can (following [8]) introduce a function $\phi$ that expresses affirmation or denial explicitly.
-Given a proposition $A$, we can write $\phi(A)=1$ in order to affirm $A$, and $\phi(A)=0$ in order to deny it.\footnote{$^\flat$} {In the nomenclature of [8] such a function $\phi$ is called a {\it coevent}.}
+Given a proposition\footnote{$^\flat$} {{From the standpoint of physics, the word ``proposition'' could be misleading, because it could suggest that a formula like $\phi(A)=1$ refers more to a sentence in a language than to the real world.
+For this reason the word ``event'' (as in the world having a beginning) or ``state of affairs'' (as in the world being spatially finite) would be more apt than ``proposition''.
+Nevertheless, I have retained the latter word in deference to the usage that is traditional within formal logic.} \ In the nomenclature of [8] the function $\phi$ is called a {\it coevent}.
+Using the ``turnstile'' notation, one could rewrite $\phi(A)=1$ as $\vdash{A}$, but there does not seem to be an analogous notation for $\phi(A)=0$.} $A$, we can write $\phi(A)=1$ in order to {\it\/affirm\/} $A$, and $\phi(A)=0$ in order to {\it\/deny\/} it.